buley/personal/src/content/decisions.md

 5. Execute decisively once committed
 6. Monitor and adjust as needed

-I don't decide based on convention or comfort—I decide based on **strategic impact and long-term advantage.** Every choice must align with larger objectives and strategic direction.
+I don't decide based on convention or comfort--I decide based on **strategic impact and long-term advantage.** Every choice must align with larger objectives and strategic direction.